nikagos/met-museum-project/README.md

 The Metropolitan Museum of Art a.k.a.
 Met Museum is one of the most popular museums in the world, and it's based in New York City.
 They offer an API endpoint that people can use to access and explore their museum exhibition data digitally.

 ## Purpose of the project
-In the context of the [Data Engineering Zoomcamp] (https://datatalks.club/), which teaches all about building pipelines, I decided to put this knowledge into practice and implement this pipeline.
+In the context of the [Data Engineering Zoomcamp](https://datatalks.club/), which teaches all about building pipelines, I decided to put this knowledge into practice and implement this pipeline.

 ## Pipeline architecture
 The pipeline utilizes a wide range of tools that are nowdays part of the modern data engineering stach.
 More specifically: